hassanzouhar/galaxy-wars/README.md

-# Galactica++
+# Galaxy Wars

+A simple Galaga clone created by "vibe coding" with Qwen3 8B.
+This was created to test the ability of small local LLMs for coding use.

-A fast-paced space shooter game where you control a spaceship to defeat waves of enemy ships.
+Galaxy Wars is a fast-paced space shooter game where you control a spaceship to defeat waves of enemy ships.

 ## Description

-Galactica++ is a browser-based arcade-style space shooter inspired by classic games like Galaga.
+Galaxy Wars is a browser-based arcade-style space shooter inspired by classic games like Galaga.
 Navigate your ship through space, shoot down enemy ships, and avoid enemy fire while progressing through increasingly difficult levels.

 ## Features